ceph/ceph/doc/rados/operations/bluestore-migration.rst

       umount /var/lib/ceph/osd/ceph-$ID

 #.
-Destroy the OSD data.
-Be *EXTREMELY CAREFUL* as this will destroy
+Destroy the OSD's data.
+Be *EXTREMELY CAREFUL*!
+These commands will destroy
-   the contents of the device; be certain the data on the device is not needed (i.e., that the cluster is healthy) before proceeding:
+   the contents of the device; you must be certain that the data on the device is not needed (in other words, that the cluster is healthy) before proceeding:

    .. prompt:: bash $

       ceph-volume lvm zap $DEVICE

 #.
-Tell the cluster the OSD has been destroyed (and a new OSD can be
+Tell the cluster that the OSD has been destroyed (and that a new OSD can be
-   reprovisioned with the same ID):
+   reprovisioned with the same OSD ID):

    .. prompt:: bash $

       ceph osd destroy $ID --yes-i-really-mean-it

 #.
-Provision a BlueStore OSD in its place with the same OSD ID.
+Provision a BlueStore OSD in place by using the same OSD ID.
+This requires
-   This requires you do identify which device to wipe based on what you saw mounted above.
+   you to identify which device to wipe, and to make certain that you target the correct and intended device, using the information that was retrieved when we directed you to "[N]ote which device the OSD is using".
 BE CAREFUL!
-Also note that hybrid OSDs may require adjustments to these commands:
+   Note that you may need to modify these commands when dealing with hybrid
+   OSDs:

    .. prompt:: bash $